muzhaqi16/eCalendar/README.md

 ## Contributing

-> I would love your contribution at making this repo better and adding new features.
+> I would love your contributions at making this repo better and adding new features.
 > To get started at contributing at this repo follow the steps below...

 ### Step 1